kube/monolite/README.md

-# Settle
+# Monolite
 > Structural-sharing tree modifier

-Settle is a little JavaScript library that permits to modify a tree by stuctural-sharing preserving tree immutability.
+Monolite is a little JavaScript library that permits to modify a tree by stuctural-sharing preserving tree immutability.

 ```
-import { set } from 'settle'
+import { set } from 'monolite'

 const summerTree = {
   firstLeaf: 'green',